-• On campus position.
-A position work mode in which the employee is expected to work in the University's place(s) of business during regularly scheduled work hours due to the nature of

-- Remote Position.
+- On campus position.
+A position work mode in which the employee is expected to work in the University's place(s) of business during regularly scheduled work hours due to the nature of the work being that which is not feasible, or not in the best interest of the organization, to be performed remotely. - Remote Position.
 A position work mode in which employees work outside the University's place(s) of business (i.e. remotely) with no presence anticipated in the University's place(s) of business.
-Positions designated as fully remote must be approved by Human Resources and candidates must reside in a state approved by the University. - Hybrid Position.
+Positions designated as fully remote must be approved by Human Resources and candidates must reside in a state approved by the University.

+- Hybrid Position.
 A position work mode in which an employee splits their work schedule between in-person work at their regular work location and at a remote work location.
 There are two types of hybrid positions: - Hybrid A (Fixed Split): Hybrid work mode where employees have regularly scheduled, consistent percentage of time in the University's place(s) of business (e.g. 1-4x/week) and also work some of the time off campus. - Hybrid B (Primarily Remote, On-Campus as Needed): Hybrid work mode where employees primarily work beyond the University's place(s) of business, with occasional presence required in the University's place(s) of business with advanced notice.
 These employees will also be expected to use their best judgment to be on campus when necessary in order to best fulfill the responsibilities of their job descriptions.